Nikon D5100 vs Canon G1 X

 Review summary: Nikon D5100 vs Canon G1 X

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Nikon D5100 or the Canon G1 X – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16.1 vs 14.2MP) with a 9% higher linear resolution.